oracle/weblogic-kubernetes-operator/site/weblogic-docker-images.md

 must have a Docker Store account, log on to the Docker Store, navigate to that image and click on the "Proceed to Checkout" button which will prompt you to read and accept the license agreement for the image.
-Once you have accepted the license agreement, you will be able to pull the image using your Docker store credentials.
+After you have accepted the license agreement, you will be able to pull the image using your Docker store credentials.

-First, you will need to login to the Docker Store:
+First, you will need to log in to the Docker Store:

 ```
 $ docker login